Richard-61/VideoPipe/README.md

 ## ⚡️ Data Download

+You can download the dataset from OpenDataLab https://openxlab.org.cn/datasets/OpenDataLab/VideoPipe

 * **raw videos**: You should obey the terms and conditions and download them from our competition pages.
 * **eval_detection.py**：Evaluation code for Track: Temporal Defect Localization.